-Collect specimen in NMR LipoTube (black-and-yellow-top tube), which is the preferred container.
-Plain red-top, green-top (heparin-no gel), or lavender-top (EDTA-no gel) tubes are also acceptable.
-Serum or plasma drawn in gel-barrier collection tubes other than the NMR LipoTube should not be used.
-The LipoTube is the only acceptable gel-barrier tube.
+Collect specimen in plain red-top, green-top (heparin-no gel), or lavender-top (EDTA-no gel) tubes.
+Serum or plasma drawn in gel-barrier collection tubes should not be used.
 Gently invert tube 8 to 10 times to mix contents and allow specimen to clot for 30 minutes upright at room temperature prior to centrifugation (Plasma tubes should not clot).
 Centrifuge specimen within two hours of collection at 1800xg for 10 to 15 minutes to separate serum/plasma from the red cells and to avoid red cell contamination during shipment.
 If the sample cannot be centrifuged immediately, the sample should be refrigerated (at 2ºC to 8ºC) and centrifuged within 24 hours of collection.
-Note: Centrifuging the specimen while still cold may negatively affect the migration of the gel to the serum/red cell interface and may increase the likelihood of specimens being contaminated with red cells during shipment.
 All specimens should be centrifuged by the client, prior to shipment to LabCorp, to ensure sample integrity.
-Do not open NMR LipoTube (black-and-yellow-top).
 Immediately after centrifugation, pipette separated red-top serum or green-top/lavender-top plasma into a transport tube and label accordingly (serum, heparin plasma, EDTA plasma).
 Keep samples refrigerated until shipment to the laboratory and ship with frozen cool packs.
+Do not store at room temperature.
+Do not freeze the sample.

 Refrigerate all acceptable tube types as soon as possible after centrifugation and within 24 hours of collection.
 Keep refrigerated prior to shipment, and ship on frozen cool packs.
 Do not store at room temperature.
 Do not freeze the sample.
 Sample is stable refrigerated for six days.